cyberphone/es6-bigint-json-support/README.md

 # JSON support for BigInt in ES6
 _ES6 has recently been upgraded to support a native BigInt type.
-Currently there is no explicit support for using BigInt with the ES JSON object.
+Currently there is no explicit support for using BigInt with the ES6 JSON object.
 This document contains a proposal for extending the ES6 platform to support BigInt both according to the JSON standard for numeric data, as well as existing practices relying on JSON strings.
 Since JSON do not distinguish between different numbers (aka weakly typed), the described deserialization